dkarthe/webjeda-blog/_posts/2015-12-23-how-I-manged-to-integrate-polymer-with-github.md

  </paper-card>
  {% endhighlight %}

 Copy these lines to your **index.html** page without deleting the default code.
 If you like it then delete the default code and keep the polymer one.

+>I'm not using polymer cards for my blog index by the way.
+I have designed it on my own.

 How did I include colored paper button?